 The association has called on party leaders to make a clear statement that they will act as guardians of Medicare.
 This means enforcing the Canada Health Act.
 RNAO urges nurses and the public to vote for a party that will explicitly attach firm conditions prohibiting physicians from working in both private and publicly insured systems.

-The association invites the public to review its , and urges Canadians to make an informed decision on Jan.
+The association invites the public to review its comparison of the four national parties’ platforms , and urges Canadians to make an informed decision on Jan.
 23.

 Protecting Universality of Medicare:

 The RNAO invites you to read our analysis.
 We believe it can help you make your choice on Jan.
 23.

 “This is the second time in a year and a half Canadians are going to the polls.
 Now more than ever, we need a dependable, sustainable health-care system that will care for Canadians now and for future generations,” said Lesmond.

 “Let us cast our vote for the party committed to nurses and to a publicly-funded, not-for-profit health-care system,” added Lesmond.